misik-eng/misik-eng/README.md

 ## 🌱 What I'm Doing

 - Exploring the vast potential of GitHub as I embark on my coding journey.
 - Combining my engineering knowledge with software development to create innovative solutions.
-- Documenting my progress and sharing insights through a personal blog (coming soon!).
+- Documenting my progress and sharing insights through a personal blog.
+ (coming soon!)

 ---